-Sitting on the beach with my hubby made me realize I needed to change my thought process of having an agenda when we vacation.
-It’s ok to have a mental vacation and renew my mind and spirit; meeting the demands of having a full-time day job, running a blog, and being a wife and mom back home is not an easy task.
+Sitting on the beach with my hubby made me realize I needed to change my thought process of having an agenda when while we are on vacation.

 Whatever you decide to do with your day, one thing is certain: The staff at Ka’ana will make sure your every need is met, and it is impossible to go wrong with staying at Ka’ana.

 The beachfront Sandals Montego Bay may be among the most luxurious resorts in Jamaica.
 Perched above clear turquoise waters, Sandals South Coast offers 12 Tahiti‐style bungalows featuring breathtaking ocean views and exclusive amenities.